CrackCodWasTaken/ORPi-wiring/README.md

 # ORPi-wiring
-this is a very basic library that can make GPIO easier for you.  this library has been tested on orange pi zero 2w, and will work with every other model if you use GPIO board mode.
+this is library that can make GPIO easier for you.  this library has been tested on orange pi zero 2w, and will work with every other model if you use GPIO board mode.
-I made it becuase I couldnt find a good solution for GPIO since every library i found was either not supported by orange pi zero 2w or not working properly, you can modify the library and its extermely simple with only one script and a few lines of code. of course it does work with raspberry pi librarys for tools requiring such a wiring library since this ones VERY basic and only designed to export, change state, unexport a pin, read a pin
+I made it becuase I couldnt find a good solution for GPIO since every library i found was either not supported by orange pi zero 2w or not working properly, you can modify the library and its extermely simple with only one script and a few lines of code. of course it does work with raspberry pi librarys for tools requiring such a wiring library since this ones basic and only designed to export, change state, unexport a pin, read a pin

 I dont know if analoge functionality is there but ill try to make a function for analogWrite and ill try adding a export all feature to export all pins used